An introduction to the Child Life Profession

-The Child Life Practicum Program at Johns Hopkins All Children's Hospital is designed to introduce potential Child Life practitioners to the hospital environment and to introduce them to the child life profession.
+The Child Life Practicum Program at Johns Hopkins All Children's Hospital is designed to introduce potential Child Life practitioners to the hospital environment and to introduce them to the Child Life profession.
 Primary responsibilities include providing play opportunities to patients both individually and in small groups and assisting with program support activities.
-In addition, practicum students will have opportunities to observed Certified Child Life Specialists in their work.
+In addition, practicum students will have opportunities to observe Certified Child Life Specialists in their work.
 The Child Life practicum provides introductory experiences aiding the students' development towards becoming a Certified Child Life Specialist.

-- Each 180-hour practicum experience is structured as 15 hours a week over a 12-week period.
+- Each 120-hour practicum experience is structured as 15-hours/week over an 8-week period.

-- Students are assigned to one primary Certified Child Life Specialist who will serve as their preceptor and mentor.
+- Students are assigned to two primary Certified Child Life Specialists who will serve as their preceptors and mentors.

 The practicum program provides hands-on experience, observations and multiple other opportunities for learning.